 EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: HISTORY: January 1, 2003 Section 253 of the Act .
 Item AP5-261-1, Penalties , of the Assessment Manual .
 April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
 1. January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies No. 40:50:05 and 40:50:10 of the Assessment Policy Manual and Decision No. 351 of APPLICATION: volumes 1 - 6 of the Workers' Compensation Reporter.
-This Item provides direction on penalties for failure to make a return or remit an assessment.
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the HISTORY were issued.
+Replaced in part Policies No. 40:50:05 and 40:50:10 of the Assessment Policy Manual and Decision No. 351 of volumes 1 - 6 of the Workers' Compensation Reporter .
+APPLICATION: This Item provides direction on penalties for failure to make a return or remit an assessment.